Join me for a free Shopsmith webinar! We talk about new products, meet with other owners, and make discount offers on all Shopsmith products.

 We buy a lot of stuff through Amazon, with good results.

-In addition to the above activities, I like to garden, to woodwork, to play with my dogs, to enjoy my wife, to cook, to follow politics, and I am learning to play the dulcimer.
+I like to garden, to woodwork, to play with my dogs, to enjoy my wife, to cook, to follow politics, and I am learning to play the dulcimer.

 Anyone feel the same way?